 Tip: Setting maximum bids

-Maximize Clicks will automatically adjust your bids to deliver the maximum clicks for your budget.
+Maximize Clicks will adjust your bids to deliver the maximum clicks for your budget.
 You can ensure that you never pay more than what you are comfortable with for a click by setting a CPC bid limit.
 Note that if your CPC bid limits are too low, your bid strategy might not be able to help you achieve your goal.
 Learn more about setting CPC bid limits.

 Once you apply the Maximize Clicks bid strategy to your campaign, you can start to monitor the bid strategy's performance.
 Here are some tips for monitoring performance: